huyjackson/NavigationDrivingLibrary/README.md

 navigationDriving = new NavigationDriving(this, googleMap);

-//1.Set API KEY for Google Direction navigationDriving.setDirectionFinderAPIKey(GOOGLE_API_KEY);
+//1.Set API KEY for Google Direction
+	navigationDriving.setDirectionFinderAPIKey(GOOGLE_API_KEY);

+//2.Set voice mode
+	- Google translate TTS: navigationDriving.setVoiceMode(Constant.NAVIGATION_DIRIVING_GTTS_VOICE_MODE);
+	- Android TTS: navigationDriving.setVoiceMode(Constant.NAVIGATION_DIRIVING_TTS_VOICE_MODE);

+//3.In your activity implement NavigationDriving.OnNavigationDrivingListener interface.

-//2.Set navigation driving listenter for your activity and override 2 method navigationDriving.setOnNavigationDrivingListener(this);
+//4.Set navigation driving listenter for your activity and override 2 method
+	navigationDriving.setOnNavigationDrivingListener(this);

-//3.Override 2 method:
+//5.Override 4 method:
-public void onLocationChanged(Location location); //The method will call if current location change public void onDirectionFinderSuccess(); //The method will call if direction finder sucess and you can start navagation.
+	public void onLocationChanged(Location location); //The method will call if current location change public void onDirectionFinderSuccess(); //The method will call if direction finder sucess and you can start navagation. public void onDirectionFinderStart(); //The method will call if direction finder start public void onDirectionFinderFailed(); //The method will call if it can't find direction

-//4.Find direction with start place and destination place navigationDriving.findDirection(startPlace, destPlace);
+//6.Find direction with start place and destination place
+	navigationDriving.findDirection(startPlace, destPlace);
+     or
+	navigationDriving.findDirection(Location startLocation, Location destLocation);

-//5.After find direction you can start navigation diriving navigationDriving.startNavigationDriving();
+//7.After find direction you can start navigation diriving
+	navigationDriving.startNavigationDriving();

-//6.If you want to stop navigation diriving, you can use method navigationDriving.stopNavigationDriving();
+//8.If you want to stop navigation diriving, you can use method
+	navigationDriving.stopNavigationDriving();

+**Note**
+- If you want to custom navigation driving whenever the location change, you can call method setCustomNavigationDiriving(true) and put your code in onLocationChanged of your activity implement NavigationDriving.OnNavigationDrivingListener interface.

 ```
 ## Note